Sign up to our mailing list here

 The Home Office stated purpose of the Animals in Science Regulation Unit (ASRU) is to protect animals in science by maintaining compliance with the Animals (Scientific Procedures) Act 1986 (ASPA).
 ASRU is a department of the Home Office.
 As the regulators it is only them that have right of access to Establishments licenced under ASPA 1986.
 Neither the RSPCA or even the police can enter or inspect Establishments without there being proof of illegal activity.

-To Download the Full Animals in Science Regulation Unit (ASRU) Resource Sheet Click Here
+To Download the Full Animals in Science Regulation Unit (ASRU) Resource Sheet Click Here.

-Resource Sheet 9 – The Law
+Resource Sheet 9 – The Law and Harm Benefit Analysis

 In the UK, there is no explicit legal requirement to use animals for testing pharmaceuticals and chemicals.
 International guidelines do however include animal tests as the standard expectation.
 To use a non-animal method it must be formally validated and accepted as a “replacement”.
 If no officially accepted non-animal method exists, the UK Home Office will automatically grant a licence for the animal testing to go ahead.

-To Download the Full Law Resource Sheet Click Here
+To Download the Full Law Resource Sheet Click Here.

 Resource Sheet 10 – Social Media FAQs & Comments

 Marshall BioResources is a global breeder of laboratory animals.
 They have a long history of gross animal welfare violations.
 Their Italian facility at Green Hill was closed and the Directors imprisoned.
 MBR Acres Limited address is Sawtry Way, Wyton, Huntingdon, Cambs PE28 2DT.
-This facility only breeds beagles, around 2000 a year and sold to UK toxicology laboratories when they are about 20 weeks old.
+This facility only breeds beagles, around 2000 a year and sold to UK toxicology laboratories when they are about 16-20 weeks old.

-To Download the Full Social Media Resource Sheet Click Here
+To Download the Full Social Media Resource Sheet Click Here.

 Resource Sheet 11 – Funding